core-wg/comi/draft-ietf-core-comi.md

 ### FETCH {#fetch}

-The FETCH is used to retrieve one or more instance-values.
+The FETCH method is used to retrieve one or more instance-values.
 The FETCH request payload contains the list of instance-identifiers of the data node instances requested.

 The return response payload contains a list of data node instance-values in the same order as requested.